Lumi-supercomputer/LUMI-EasyBuild-contrib/easybuild/easyconfigs/p/PLUMED/README.md

     According to the manual, it is normal that some tests fail due to numerical differences when using different compilers with more aggressive optimisations, so interpret with care.

+### 2.9.3 for cpe 24.03

+-   Trivial port, and mostly done because there were reports that 2.9.2 is rather buggy.